 Katie Shughrue '11 is employed as a quality assurance chemist at Environmental Standards, Inc. Prior to graduating from Juniata, Katie researched on a team with professionals from the Smithsonian, the Army Research Lab, Berkeley, etc and presented at the Library of Congress and at the Council on Undergraduate Research’s Posters on the Hill.

-Amanda Skoner ’12 is currently enrolled in a secondary sciencecertification program at the University of Pittsburgh so that she can begin to teach high school chemistry.
+Amanda Skoner '12 recently graduated from a secondary science certification program at the University of Pittsburgh.
+She is currently teaching high school chemistry.

 Angela Smith '09 is currently completing computational analyses, designing and utilizing a gas aggregation nanocluster source and installing and utilizing a helium droplet instrument in the doctoral program in chemistry at Lehigh University.
 She credits professor Paul Schettler and courses like Quantum Mechanics, Organic Reactions and Advanced Organic with her success in chemistry.
 After completing her Ph.D., Angela plans to work in industry.